 Fit to Sing.
 A factsheet from the British Assoc. of Performing Arts Medicine.

-Tips for Performers.
-From the Duke Voice Care Center.
+Tips for Performers, courtesy of the Duke Voice Care Center.

 Locate an Arts Medicine Specialist